 The curriculum includes eight 3-credit hour courses and three practica.
-Students must complete 1,000 hours of field practicum under the supervision of a BACB-certified behavior analyst and defend a thesis.
+Students must complete 1,000 hours of field practicum under the supervision of a board certified behavior analyst and defend a thesis.
 We offer this program in full-time and part-time format.
 This program is also offered with a specialization in gerontology, which includes one additional 3-credit hour course and requires that two of the practica focus on older adults.
-Students can complete the MS in either 5 semesters (full-time plan) or in 6 semesters (part-time plan) based upon the needs of the student and depending on their thesis.
+Students can complete the MS in a minimum of 6 semesters, but the total time to complete the degree is based on the individual's length of thesis process.

 This Certificate in Applied Behavior Analysis is for students who have already earned a master's degree.
 It includes seven 3-credit hour courses and an optional nine hours of supervised field education.
-Students must start this program in the fall semester and take one or two courses per semester.
+Students must start the program in the fall semester with two courses for two semesters and one course in the final semester.

 Faculty and Research